Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

-Using a VPN extension for Google Chrome is a simple and effective way to secure your web browsing and unblock geo-restricted websites.
+Using a VPN extension for Chrome is a simple and effective way to further protect your web browsing and to unblock geo-restricted websites.

-The best VPN extensions for Chrome will encrypt your browser traffic and hide your real IP address from the websites you visit, as well as your internet service provider (ISP) or network administrator.
+The VPN extensions we recommend will hide your real IP address from the websites you visit, as well as your internet service provider (ISP) or network administrator.

 We’re fully independent and have been reviewing VPNs since 2016.
 Our ratings are based on our own testing results and are unaffected by financial incentives.
 Learn who we are and how we test VPNs.

-Use the table below to compare the best VPN extensions for Chrome for privacy, security, unblocking streaming sites, and more:
+Use the table below to compare our chosen Chrome VPNs for privacy, security, and unblocking streaming websites:

 HTML5 & WebRTC blocker